autorope/donkeycar/docs/guide/build_hardware.md

 ![Jetson Servo](/assets/Servo_Wiring.png)

-Finally this is the Donkey Assembled.
+Finally this is the Donkey assembled.

+Although it may seem reasonable to connect all pins in the set of six from the servo, the second pin is *OE Output enable. ...
+When the pin is high the outputs are disabled.
+Pulled low by default so it's an optional pin!* Connecting this pin can result in your car unexpectedly stopping.

 ![Jetson Assembled](/assets/Jetbot_Assembled.png)